Hydr8gon/3Beans/README.md

 ### Usage
 Files dumped from a hacked 3DS are required for 3Beans to boot anything.
 At a minimum you need `boot9.bin`, `boot11.bin`, and `nand.bin`, all of which can be obtained using GodMode9.
 You likely also want `sd.img`, which can be any FAT-formatted image file to serve as an SD card.
-All of these files should be placed in the same folder as 3Beans before starting it.
+These files can be configured in the path settings.

 ### Contributing
 This is a personal project, and I've decided to not review or accept pull requests for it.
 If you want to help, you can